ludiquechile/LKB/README.md

 qtcreator
 qttools5-dev-tools

-Some example use for LCD Multitouch - when touchscreens where not a thing yet :) https://www.youtube.com/watch?v=hzEojZ4l1i0
+Some example use for LCD Multitouch - when touchscreens were not a thing yet :) https://www.youtube.com/watch?v=hzEojZ4l1i0